pcarbo/kyoto/README.md

 Here is a brief summary of the files in the [data](data) directory:

 + [pheno.csv](data/pheno.csv) Phenotype data from 3-day fear
-conditioning study for 490 mice from the F2 cross, and 687 mice from the F34 cross.
+conditioning study for mice from the F2 and F34 generations of the advanced intercross line.
 Includes other information such as gender, age and coat colour.

 ###Overview of R source code files